krystianjablonowski/dane/README.md

  ````
  git add
  ````
 Then you can commit.
-It is important to add also some comment at least in my case I cannot even cmmit without it.
+It is important to add also some comment at least in my case I cannot even commit without it.
 ````
 git commit -m "Comment"
 ````